Package 'CoSMoS'

 Description

-Provides an advection field corresponding to a spiral motion to/from a specified reference point (sink) satisfying continuity equation (from John Burkardt's website).
+Provides an advection field corresponding to a spiral motion to/from a specified reference point (sink) satisfying continuity equation (from Git Mirror of John Burkardt's collection of FORTRAN 90 Software).

 Usage